david-harding/XBOX-Controller-Code/README.md

 # XBOX Controller Code
-Source code, which the public can download
+C++ Source code, which the public can download
 You will need to include:
 XINPUT.LIB
 in your library path